Cisco-Service-Layer/service-layer-objmodel/grpc/dotnet/src/tutorial/Quickstart/README.md

-### C# quick Tutorial
+### C# Quick Tutorial
 The program Quickstart.cs can be used to test programming of VxLAN tunnel as an Ipv4  route through SLAPI

 #### Dependencies
-The Quickstart.cs needs dotnet to be installed.
+The Quickstart.cs needs dotnet sdk to be installed.
 Quickstart.csproj has the complete list of dotnet libraries this application depends on.
-If dotnet is installed, the dependencies can be resolved by running the following command from this folder
+If dotnet is installed, the dependencies can be resolved by running the following command from the current folder
 ```
 dotnet restore
 ```